nosqlbench/nosqlbench/adapter-cqld4/src/main/resources/cqld4.md

 * **password** OR **passfile** - (optional, only one may be used) - Fi you need to specify a password but want to put it ina  file instead, simply use the `passfile=mypassfile` option.
 It is not uncommon to say `passfile=passfile`.
-* **showstmt** - enable per-statement diagnostics whic show as much of the statement as possible for the given statement type. *WARNING* - Do not use this for performance testing, only for diagnostics.
+* **showstmt** - enable per-statement diagnostics which show as much of the statement as possible for the given statement type. *WARNING* - Do not use this for performance testing, only for diagnostics.
 * **maxpages** - configure the maximum number of pages allowed in a CQL result set.
 This is